danyx23/elm-dropzone/README.md

 update : Action -> Model -> (Model, Effects Action)
 update action model =
     case action of
-        DropZoneAction (Drop files) -> -- Drop is the only action that you will want to handle yourself as well ( { model
+        -- Drop is the only action that you will want to handle yourself as well DropZoneAction (Drop files) ->
-              | dropZone = DropZone.update (Drop files) model.dropZone   -- Make sure to update the DropZone model
+            ( { model -- Make sure to update the DropZone model
+              | dropZone = DropZone.update (Drop files) model.dropZone
               , .. -- maybe store the files in your own model }
             , Effects.batch <|
-                List.map (readTextFile << .blob) files -- in this example the dropped files are all read with FileReader.readTextFile
+                List.map (readTextFile << .blob) files
+              -- in this example the dropped files are all read -- with FileReader.readTextFile
             )
         DropZoneAction a ->
-            -- These are the other DropZone actions that are not exposed, but you still need to hand it to DropZone.update so -- the DropZone model stays consistent
+            -- These are the other DropZone actions that are not exposed, -- but you still need to hand it to DropZone.update so -- the DropZone model stays consistent
             ( { model | dropZone = DropZone.update a model.dropZone }
             , Effects.none